Optimist Hill ChaletSaskatoon, SK

 Project Summary

-The Optimist Club of Saskatoon had a vision to support recreational skiing and snowboarding by adding 30 vertical feet to “Diefenbaker Hill.”
-The project would integrate two magic carpet ski lifts, tubing lanes, a terrain park for snowboarders, and a village area where visitors would buy lift tickets, warm up with hot chocolate, gather for lessons, and rent equipment.
+The Optimist Club of Saskatoon had a vision to support recreational skiing and snowboarding by adding 30 vertical feet to Diefenbaker Hill, now known as Optimist Hill.
+The vision included two magic carpet ski lifts, tubing lanes, a terrain park for snowboarders, and a village area.
+In this space, visitors could buy lift tickets, warm up with hot chocolate, gather for lessons, and rent equipment.